Azure/azure-iot-sdk-node/device-samples/getting started/src/connections/README.md

 # 🦉 Getting setup

-Before you can run any of the samples, you need to need a few things setup and configured.
-We have provided the links below to help.
+Before you can run any of the samples, you will need to setup and configure a few things.

 - [Setup IoT Hub and devices](../../../help/iot-hub-prerequisites.md)
 - [Setup your local environment](../../../help/dev-environment.md)